 You can take a virtual tour of Machu Pichu.
 (Joseph Hostetler / Million Mile Secrets)

 While you still can visit some National Parks in person, although there are some restrictions, you can still enjoy the scenery if travel to the area isn’t possible or unsafe.
 Both Mount Rushmore and Yellowstone National Park offer virtual tours.
 The Virtual Yosemite tour is one of the best.

-If you’re a zoology major but you can’t view the animals up close, you may want to consider taking a virtual tour of your favorite zoo instead.
+If you’re a zoology major but you can’t view the animals up close, you may want to consider taking a virtual tour of your favorite zoo instead as an alternative to studying abroad.
 Here are just a few to check out:

 Study on the go

 While many overseas destinations are closed to travel and colleges and universities have canceled study-abroad programs – at least for now – there are still ways students can study virtually for their upcoming semesters while on the road.